 Dashboards give you a high-level overview of your workspace so you can see how well your company is doing in just a (tiny) glance.

-Marketing Dashboards help you plan, track, and assess your Goal and OKR progress through completed Targets, Tasks, and other metrics.
+Marketing Dashboards help you with your marketing planning, tracking and assessing your Goal and OKR progress through completed Targets, Tasks, and other metrics.

 Paint your marketing Dashboard the way you want by adding Custom Widgets to them.

 This way, you’ll get detailed insight into Tasks, Sprints, People, and Projects.

 Here’s just a few colorful Widgets you can choose from: